Monash-Railway-Express/CAN_MREx/README.md

 Each node has 4 RPDOs and 4 TPDOs

-COB ID ranges for TPDOS and RPDOS
+COB ID ranges for TPDOS and RPDOS are seen at the start of the document

-## Tables
+### Tables

 ### Configure TPDO